Monumental: Ellie Goulding at Kew Gardens

-Monumental: Ellie Goulding at Kew Gardens is a documentary concert film centering around English singer-songwriter Ellie Goulding, directed by Liz Clare.
+Monumental: Ellie Goulding at Kew Gardens is a documentary concert film centring around the English singer-songwriter Ellie Goulding, directed by Liz Clare.
 It was released on Amazon Freevee on March 31, 2023.

 Summary

 Singer-songwriter Ellie Goulding performs at Kew Gardens in London, and also chats with radio host Roman Kemp about her new album Higher Than Heaven and life as a mother, and discusses environmental issues with Dr. Carly Cowell, the senior science policy advisor at Royal Botanic Gardens, Kew.
 Goulding's performance includes acoustic performances of her old and new songs.

 Set list

 Set list adapted from the special itself.